 Yes.
 Even if all you have is 30 minutes to chill the sugar cookie dough, do it!
 If you don’t chill the dough, it will spread out too fast in the oven and they will taste doughy rather than chewy.

-Something else I’ve learned over the years is that kitchen tools make cooking EASY.
-And enjoyable.
+Something else I’ve learned over the years is that kitchen tools make cooking EASY and enjoyable.
 I don’t own a lot of tools, but what I do own, I often use and love.
 For this recipe, in particular, I used:

 - KitchenAid Mixer (plus here’s a post on 30+ Creative Ways to Use a KitchenAid Mixer)

-- Parchment Paper (buy what you need now, then watch for sales after the holidays and stock up for the year!)
+- Parchment Paper (buy what you need now, then watch out for sales after the holidays and stock up for the year!)

 - Plastic Wrap